Contrarian Corpus

 Vivendi economic stake in TIM

-TIM targeting return to investment grade in 2018, enabling 2019 dividend
+TIM targeting return to investment grade in 2018 enabling dividend reinstatement in 2019

 Pattern membership